I draw complicated textures in layers or steps. Each layer concentrates on one part of the texture like this:

 All I have left to do is add the brightest highlights and blend this section into the one next to it.

 Texture Step Four: Finish and begin again.
 I finished by picking out highlights with a battery powered eraser and then fixing their shapes and values with a 2H pencil.

 I moved on to the next square using the same technique.
 You can seen that I’ve already darkened the background and erased the main highlights.

 I’m Not This Organized: I don’t draw in little organized squares all the time!
 I use masks for drawing really detailed areas and this scene happens to have a lot of detail.
 I usually jump around the drawing and bring different parts to different stages, and everything comes together in the end.

 Arches Bright White Hotpress Watercolor Paper– My usual paper of choice for drawings that are going to work the paper hard.
-(A really detailed piece drawn with sharp pencils stresses-out a lot of papers.)
+(A really detailed piece drawn with sharp pencils stresses-out a lot of papers, but not Arches.)

 Mechanic Pencils with 2h, b, 2b, and 4b leads.